-Our occasional working papers series is open to King’s researchers at any level, from postgraduate up, and from any discipline who wish to share ideas about, or to elicit feedback on, matters in relation to socially engaged research and associated pedagogy.
-Working papers are usually pre-publication versions of academic articles, book chapters or reviews.
+Our occasional working papers series is open to King’s researchers at any level, from postgraduate up, and from any discipline who wish to share ideas in relation to socially engaged research and associated pedagogy.
+Working papers are often pre-publication versions of academic articles, book chapters or reviews.

 We use the term ‘socially engaged research’ to mean research practice that engages non-academics in any way at a stage of, or throughout, the research process, with the goal of generating social impact.
 Within the United Kingdom’s higher education sector, the public engagement with research agenda encompasses much of this work.

-We are always open to new ideas for working papers and welcome co-authored contributions with those outside of academia.
+We are always open to new ideas for working papers and welcome co-authored contributions with non-academics.

-If you have an idea for a paper, please contact Dr Ed Stevens (Research Institute Manager), email@example.com, in the first instance to discuss further.
+If you have an idea for a paper, please contact Dr Ed Stevens (Research Institute Manager) in the first instance to discuss further.